ed-kung/CSUN-Econ-433/group-project.md

 # Research Proposal

-The research proposal should not exceed 2 pages, except to include tables and figures.
+The research proposal should not exceed 2 pages (12pt font, single spaced), except to include tables and figures.
 The research proposal should answer the following questions:

 - What is the research question you wish to study?
 - Why is the question important or interesting?